harveybsmith/annual_medical_bill_predictor/README.md

 The machine learning algorithm used is a catogical boost ensemble algorithm.
 All 7 features were used.
 Label encoding on Sex, smoker, and region columns.

+# Conclusions
+1. The most important features when determining healthcare costs per individual were Age, Sex, and number of children.
+2. The factors BMI, Smoker/Nonsmoker, and region appeared to have negligible if any affects on the total costs, according to the model.
+This is a potential red flag the model needs future improvement.
+3. More data needs to be acquired as well as possible weights added to features such as Smoker, and BMI.
+Factors that any expert would agree ought to significatly affect the results.
+4. The model is a prototype

+# Limitations
+1. The dataset is small.
+The sample population for training may not accurately reflect the true distribution of each variable.

 See IPython Notebook for details